Family Status Accommodation In Ontario During COVID-19achkarlaw-admin

 The OHRC and CHRA also require employers to accommodate employees on the basis of their family status.
 Examples could include providing time off to care for a sick parent or modifying a schedule so that a parent can care for a child.
 When faced with an employee who requires accommodation, the employer is required to provide accommodation to the point of undue hardship.

-Accommodating for Family Status during COVID-19
+Family Status Accommodation in Ontario during COVID-19

 For both employees and employers faced with these types of issues, it is important to consider any possible accommodation requests, but to also ensure that no drastic measures are taken if such accommodation cannot be provided.